 Host a contest for the talented young musicians in your community.
 You could include solo singers as well.
 Bands will be happy to donate their time to a contest that showcases them.
 A prize for the winner will incentivize them even further to get involved.

 Provide judges or ask the audience to determine who has the best sound in town.
 Ask a local venue to host it.
-They will appreciate the extra business and you will have a perfect stage for your event.
+They will appreciate the extra business, and you will have a perfect stage for your event.
 Promote it in advance throughout the community and charge a small cover fee from the attendees.

 Example: The Canadian Sinfonietta is a chamber orchestra that wants to attract a new generation of concertgoers with culturally interesting programs.
 They held a concert in early 2020 for which they had invited young musicians to compete for the first three winning positions.
 The winners got a chance to play at the concert.
 The Young Artist Competition 2020 had a participation fee of $60 that was collected through the donation form.
 But donors also had the option to give extra with the ‘custom amount’ field.
 We love this donation page for its simplicity and effectiveness.

 You can create a similar music competition and have local teens participate in it.
 You can keep a registration fee and ask them to request extra donations from parents, family, and friends.
-This way you encourage teenagers, give them a good opportunity to showcase their talent, at the same time, raise funds for your cause.
+This way you encourage teenagers, give them a good opportunity to showcase their talent, and at the same time, raise funds for your cause.

 Get Started With Donorbox